Nmuta/tt_local_backup/Notes/steelhead/steelhead-apis.md

 Task<GetCMSRacersCupScheduleForUserOutput> GetCMSRacersCupScheduleForUser(ulong xuid, DateTime startDate, int daysForwardToProject, ForzaEventSessionType[] gameOptionsFilter)  { }

-Task<SendMessageOutput> SendMessage(ulong[] recipients, Guid messageId, DateTime expirationTime, ForzaNotificationType notificationType)  { }
+// Don't think we need this.
+Message sending will be through NotificationManagementService Task<SendMessageOutput> SendMessage(ulong[] recipients, Guid messageId, DateTime expirationTime, ForzaNotificationType notificationType)  { }

+// Don't think we need this.
+It goes unused in Woodstock and I don't see a scenario for it yet in Steelhead.
 Task<LiveOpsUpdateCarDataOutput> LiveOpsUpdateCarData(ulong xuid, ForzaCarUserInventoryItem[] clientCars)  { }
 ```